jAKP/example-notification/README.md

 Adapter pattern

 I have simply utilised the object adapter because I needed a translation mechanism of requests between two incompatible interfaces.
 To convert from one interface of a class to another that client required to make the incompatible objects interact.
 The web application is a middleware application where I had multiple front-end interfaces, interfaces for fetching market prices, customer information from CRM systems (and other interfaces).
-I used and Adapter class to convert from the com.frontend.MailAlert (implements com.frontend.Alert) to the com.backend.MailAlert
-(implements com.backend.Alert), as being middleware it is required to mimic like a com.backend.Alert type of object I created AlertAdapter class which does the translation.
+I used and Adapter class to convert from the com.frontend.MailNotification (implements com.frontend.Notification) to the com.backend.MailNotification (implements com.backend.Notification), as being middleware it is required to mimic like a com.backend.Notification type of object I created NotificationAdapter class which does the translation.

 Proxy pattern

 The proxy (simple) class represents functionality of another (complex) class and could be used to hide the real object.
-I have a main class MailAlertSender which implements AlertSender interface wherein the alert message needs to be first validated and sent to multiple focus groups depending on the Alert type and roles of Relation Managers in ABN bank.
+I have a main class MailNotificationSender which implements NotificationSender interface wherein the notification message needs to be first validated and sent to multiple focus groups depending on the Notification type and roles of Relation Managers in ABN bank.
-I have created a proxy MailAlertSenderProxy class which also implements AlertSender wherein the validation, roles etc are done within the proxy itself and privately it uses MailAlertSender object.
+I have created a proxy MailNotificationSenderProxy class which also implements NotificationSender wherein the validation, roles etc are done within the proxy itself and privately it uses MailNotificationSender object.

 > Usage of iBATIS over plain JDBC or Hibernate